 Mark Rakowski geared up to hike the Grand Canyon the fall after beginning the Michigan Medicine MetFit program, something he would have never dreamed of before taking steps to improve his health.
 He’s off his diabetes medication and enjoying his healthier state, saying: “I discovered that the program not only extended my life, but I get more living out of the time I have.”
 Learn more about Mark's journey to better health by watching the video below or reading his story, "Metabolic Fitness Program Inspires Complete Lifestyle Change," on the Michigan Health Blog.

 Get Started with the U-M Metabolic Fitness Program

 - Provider submits Metabolic Fitness Program referral.
 Download the Consult Request Form.

-- Intake Nurse assessment, stress test, dietitian consult, and 11-week follow up appointments are scheduled: 734-998-5679.
-Nurse assessment and stress test appointments are mandatory; dietitian consult is a separate and not a mandatory appointment.
+- Intake Nurse assessment, stress test, dietitian consult, behavioral health consult, and 11-week follow-up appointments are scheduled: 734-998-5679.
+Nurse assessment and stress test appointments are mandatory; dietitian consult and behavorial health consult is a separate and strongly recommended appointment.

 - Patient completes 12-hour fasting blood draw.
 Nurse assessment cannot take place until labs are in the medical record.
 Lab Locations and Hours.